janko/rodauth-i18n/README.md

 end
 ```

-You can then define translations in the `locales/` directory of your gem:
+You can then define translations in the `locales/` directory in your gem root:

 ```yml
 # locales/en.yml